djangoist/djangoist.org/README.md

 We're making a GET request.
 So, a 500 error for such an error is a little bit brutal.

-Also, https://djangoproject.com/robots.txt, gives 200 with the following content.
+Also, https://djangoproject.com/LETSREMOVEIT.txt, gives 200 with the following content.

     User-agent: *
-    Disallow: /admin
+    Disallow: /someurl

-Do you really need to tell them that you have an admin panel exactly at that URL?
+Do we really need to tell them that we have an admin panel exactly at that URL?
 This is 2021, you can't disallow anybody by just telling "disallow".